 For each of these questions, communication may be the key.

-Talk to your son or daughter.
-Find out what he or she would like you to do.
+The best advice I have for parents who want to maintain closeness with their adult children is to talk to them.
+Find out what they would like you to do.
 Come to the in-laws on Christmas or find another time to visit?
 Bring gifts or not?
 Use Hanukkah paper or Christmas paper to wrap presents?
 Keep in mind that the specific answers may be less important than the conversation itself.

 Communication demonstrates that parents on both sides want to be respectful, but may not know how to do so.
 When left to chance, a seemingly insignificant action, such as what wrapping paper is used may help build a warm extended family.
 On the other hand, it might cause a misunderstanding that festers for years.
 When you talk to your children, keep these points in mind: